The fuzzy one

 Pick a letter off the board.
 Maybe a cherry, a bolt, a lucky number.
 Our crew lines it up and heat-seals it while you watch the pile spring back under the press.
 Sixty seconds later you’re wearing something that feels like it came off a 1962 letterman jacket — except it’s your cap, your tote, your monogram.

-Staffed end to end by Merch Troop: letter library, presses, crew, blanks, setup, and teardown.
+Staffed end to end by Merch Troop: letter library, presses, crew, blanks, setup, and teardown — the same crew that presses live for Sony and Riot Games activations.

 Conference guest wearing a tan cap with multicolor chenille varsity letters spelling his name, pressed at a Merch Troop chenille patch bar